MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 - **-type** Specify the types of registration stages to perform.
 Options are "rigid" (perform rigid registration only which might be useful for intra-subject registration in longitudinal analysis), "affine" (perform affine registration) and "nonlinear" as well as cominations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
 Default: rigid_affine_nonlinear

 - **-voxel_size** Define the template voxel size in mm.
-Use either a single value for isotropic voxels or 3 comma separated values.
+Use either a single value for isotropic voxels or 3 comma-separated values.

 - **-initial_alignment** Method of alignment to form the initial template.
 Options are "mass" (default), "robust_mass" (requires masks), "geometric" and "none".